0-2-2-0: Usage

 The first recorded use of the arrangement was in a well tank locomotive built by E. B. Wilson and Co. in 1850 for the York and North Midland Railway.
 It was taken over by the North Eastern Railway in 1854, and rebuilt to a 0-4-0.

 R and W Hawthorn built the G&SWR 99 Class designed by Patrick Stirling for the Glasgow and South Western Railway in 1855 with the 0-2-2-0 arrangement.
 The design was not successful and the locomotives were withdrawn by 1867.

-The 0-2-2-0 arrangement would later be used on the Royal Bavarian State Railways ML 2/2 class of 1906, which were much more numerous and successful.

 The Mount Washington Cog Railway has eight 0-2-2-0's and only two are in working order, with three in storage and the remainder on display.